Nikon D90 vs Panasonic GH1

 Feature comparison: Nikon D90 vs Panasonic GH1

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GH1 has an electronic viewfinder (1440k dots), while the D90 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GH1 offers a wider field of view (100%) than the one in the D90 (96%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GH1 has a higher magnification (0.70x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Nikon D90, the Panasonic GH1, and comparable cameras.

 One feature that is present on the D90, but is missing on the GH1 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The GH1 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the D90 does not have a selfie-screen.